Jane Hume: Political views

 Hume reportedly "holds socially liberal views".
 According to The Sydney Morning Herald, Hume is a member of the Moderate/Modern Liberal faction of the Liberal Party.
 In her maiden speech she said that "my side of politics owes it to our followers and to our most vulnerable to articulate a positive social justice agenda for the Right".
 She has described herself as a "lifelong monarchist".

 In May 2021, Hume stated her philosophy on regulating the cryptocurrency sector, arguing that it was up to Australian investors to "be sensible enough to judge for themselves whether to put their hard earned money into higher-risk assets".
-She argued that cryptocurrency was subject to Australian laws – “it’s not a free pass” – but that she would not stand in the way of anyone who wanted to buy it.
+She argued that cryptocurrency was subject to Australian laws – “it's not a free pass” – but that she would not stand in the way of anyone who wanted to buy it.
 She also said that influencers and social media users offering investment advice should not be subject to the stricter guidelines imposed on registered financial advisers.

 In September 2022, Hume spoke in favour of a bill to repeal the Euthanasia Laws Act 1997, which bars Australia's territory governments from legislating for assisted suicide.
 She had previously been in favour of the ban, but changed her mind following the death of her own terminally ill father via assisted suicide.

 Personal life

-Hume has three children with her husband Andrew Hume.
+Hume has three children with her former husband Andrew Hume.

-Hume supports the St. Kilda Saints in the Australian Football League.
+Hume supports St Kilda in the Australian Football League.